Skip to Main Content

 Can I use my regular alpine skis or snowboard in the backcountry?

 Yes and no. Most lift-accessed backcountry riding allows the use of your normal alpine ski gear or freeride snowboard setup.
 Getting to your line may entail some booting or traversing, but you are usually (but not always) able to ski right back to the lifts for another lap.
 However, if you want to access deeper backcountry terrain, you'll need to invest in special gear that allows you to walk uphill.
 For skiers, this will usually mean mounting your skis with touring bindings and climbing skins.
 Snowboarders will require a splitboard, a special type of snowboard that splits into two, and bindings and climbing skins to go with it.
 But there are many options when it comes to touring gear and lots of things to consider!
-Continue reading below for more in-depth information.
+Read on about backcountry-specific gear in our Intro to Backcountry Ski & Snowboard Gear guide.

 What additional skills, knowledge, and gear do I need?

 Once you're in the backcountry, you’re on your own.
 There’s no trained rescue professionals and no one to tell you what's a green circle and what's a black diamond.
-So in adddition to be able to ski a variety of snow types, you should at minimum be comfortable assessing terrain, evaluating hazards, and responding to things going haywire.
+In addition to being able to ski a variety of snow types, you should at a minimum be comfortable assessing terrain, evaluating hazards, and responding to things going haywire.
 If your partner gets hurt or caught in an avalanche, you are the only person around to save their life.
 In order to understand and manage the inherent risks of riding untamed terrain, you should take an AIARE Level 1 Avalanche Class and carry avalanche safety gear with you every time you go.

-A good way to stay up to date on the conditions of the snowpack in your area is by utilizing the avalanche reporting resources available to you.
-Avalanche.org is an excellent resource, with links to regional avalanche centers that evaluate their local snowpacks all season long and use a standardized system to communicate the risk of a given day.
 These avalanche centers produce daily reports that communicate danger on a 1-5 scale from Low to Extreme for a range of elevations and elaborate on specific hazards and slope aspects you should be cautious of.
-By following the storm cycles in your local region, and using the daily avi forecast as a guide, you can make informed plans and safe objectives for the day or decide if the backcountry itself is a risk that should be saved for another day entirely.
+By following the storm cycles in your local region, and using the daily avy forecast as a guide, you can make informed plans and safe objectives for the day or decide if the backcountry itself is a risk that should be saved for another day entirely.

 Just owning these tools isn’t enough – you’ll need to practice using them, preferably with people you’ll be touring with, to be effective with them in the event of an avalanche.
 Remember that all three pieces of avalanche safety gear are mandatory: beacon, shovel, and probe.
 Without any one of these pieces, recovery time in an avalanche rescue situation goes up dramatically.